What are smart meters?

 In 2012, the ACMA conducted an audit program for smart meters.
 The result of the program was that all of the audited smart meter suppliers demonstrated compliance.

 In 2014-15, the ACMA conducted an audit program for smart meter base stations, consisting of audits and visual site inspections.
-The ACMA found a high level of compliance and safety.
+The ACMA found a high level of compliance and safety and no evidence of systematic issues.

 As smart meters and other EME emitting devices become more common, some people may be concerned about possible concurrent exposure to EME from multiple devices.
 ARPANSA has found that exposure to EME in the environment from various sources is very low and typically much lower than the allowable limits in the ARPANSA Standard.